-- 11. STOP engine and wait until the blade comes to complete STOP before removing grass bag and/or clearing grass. - 12.
-DO NOT operate mower without the entire grass catcher or guards in place.
-DO NOT point discharge at people, passing cars, windows or doors. - 13.
-Slow down before turning. - 14.
-Watch out for traffic when near or crossing roadways. - 15.
+- 11. Before cleaning, repairing or inspecting make certain engine, blade and all moving parts have STOPPED.
+Disconnect and secure spark plug wire away from plug to prevent accidental starting. - 12.
+STOP engine and wait until the blade comes to complete STOP before removing grass bag and/or clearing grass. - 13.
+DO NOT operate mower without the entire grass catcher, discharge guard, rear guard or other safety devices in place and working.
+DO NOT point discharge at people, passing cars, windows or doors. - 14.
+DO NOT discharge material against a wall or obstruction.
+Material may ricochet back towards the operator. - 15.
+Slow down before turning. - 16.
+Watch out for traffic when near or crossing roadways. - 17.
 DO NOT operate engine in enclosed areas.
-Engine exhaust gases contain carbon monoxide, a deadly poison.
+Engine exhaust gases contain carbon monoxide, a deadly poison. - 18.
+Only use accessories approved by the manufacturer.
+See manufacturer's instructions for proper operation and installation of accessories.